XEEM/XEEM/README.md

 # XEEM
 Bike/car repair service app

 Users will use XEEM to book bike/car repair service when their bike/car were broken on the street.
 The app will show the surrounding service shops in a map.
 Users can book by tapping the "book" button in each the service shop page.
+After being serviced, users can leave reviews about their experiences.

 Requirements